apples/silk/README.md

 In this example, the FutureRandomRoll which is awaited, is unwrapped into the parameter of PrintResult.

+## Stopping Tasks

+Currently, the only way to cancel a task is with `Fiber.StopAllTasks()`.
+This method removes all tasks from the fiber's pending task list, and fulfills their result future with `TaskResult.Stopped`.

 ## Serialization

 All aspects of this framework are serializable.